Polygons

 Some polygons have central symmetry: each element

 is reflected through the centre of the polygon into an identical one.
-In such polygons the
+In such polygons not

-number of sides / vertices must be even, as for instance, in the aforementioned rectangles
+only must the number of sides / vertices be even (as for instance, in the aforementioned

-and rhombuses.
-This will be important for understanding rectified polytopes.
+have no central symmetry.
+This will be important for understanding rectified and partially

 The regular polygons are much more symmetric, having dihedral symmetry.
 If their number

-of sides is even, then they also have central symmetry, which is in that case a
+of sides / vertices is even, then they automatically have central symmetry, which is in

-sub-symmetry within the dihedral symmetry.
-Thus, if a Polygon has central symmetry, its
+that case a sub-symmetry within the dihedral symmetry.
+Thus, if a Polygon has central

 The idea of a polygon as a circuit mentioned above will be discussed in more detail now.